ansys/pyaedt/doc/source/Resources/Code_Guidelines.rst

    employee_hours = [schedule.earliest_hour for employee in
                      self.public_employees for schedule in employee.schedules]

-Alternatively, instead of writing a list comprehension you could use a classic loop.
+Alternatively, instead of writing a list comprehension, you could use a classic loop.

 Naming Conventions
 ------------------
-It is important to use concise and descriptive names of classes, methods, functions, constants to write readable and maintainable code.
-Regardless of the programming language, you must follow these global rules to determine the right name:
+It is important to use concise and descriptive names for classes, methods, functions, and constants for readable and maintainable code.
+Regardless of the programming language, you must follow these global rules to determine the correct names:

 #.
 Choose descriptive and unambiguous names.
 #.
 Make meaningful distinctions.